strongloop/loopback/README.md

 #### Login a User

-Create a session for a user.
+Create a session for a user using the local auth strategy.

+**Node.js**

     User.login({username: 'foo', password: 'bar'}, function(err, session) {
       console.log(session);